Devatva24/Splitr/README.md

 # Splitr

-A sophisticated, dark-themed expense splitting app built with React, TypeScript, and Vite.
-Track shared expenses across groups, calculate balances automatically, settle debts with minimal payments, and pay directly via UPI — all from the browser, no backend required.
+A sophisticated, dark-themed expense splitting app built with React, TypeScript, Vite, and Supabase.
+Track shared expenses across groups, calculate balances automatically, settle debts with minimal payments, and pay directly via UPI — works instantly as a guest, with optional account creation to save data permanently across devices.

 ![SettleUp](./screenshots/SettleUp.png)

 ## Features

+### Guest Mode — No Sign-up Required
+- **Use immediately** — the app opens directly on the homepage with no login wall
+- Create groups, add expenses, and track balances without an account
+- Guest data is saved locally in the browser via `localStorage`
+- **Seamless upgrade** — if you later create an account, all your guest groups and expenses are automatically migrated to your cloud account; nothing is lost

 ### Authentication
-- **Account creation & login** — email and password based, with client-side hashing
-- **Private data** — each user's groups and expenses are stored separately under their account ID; no data leaks between accounts
+- **Sign in / Create account** buttons in the top-right navbar — visible to guests at all times
+- Account creation and login via email and password, powered by **Supabase Auth** (bcrypt hashing; passwords never stored in your database)
-- **Persistent sessions** — stay logged in across browser sessions via `localStorage`
+- **Persistent sessions** — stay logged in across browser restarts via Supabase JWT session tokens
-- **Password strength indicator** on registration
+- Password strength indicator on registration
+- Once signed in, the avatar dropdown replaces the auth buttons

   ![SignIn](./screenshots/Sign_in.png)

+### Cloud Database (Supabase)
+- All groups and expenses for authenticated users are stored in a **PostgreSQL database** on Supabase
+- **Row Level Security (RLS)** enforced at the database level — each user can only ever read or write their own data
+- **Optimistic updates** — the UI updates instantly on every action; changes are synced to the database in the background
+- Data persists across all devices and browsers when signed in
+- Guest data lives in `localStorage` and is automatically migrated to Supabase on first sign-up

 ### Groups
 - Create named groups with a custom emoji icon and any number of members